 Trial and error untill its correct.

-Issues of the idle increasing when the valve is reconnected with the enigne hot are a sign the inner spring is too weak, stretch/replace untill the idle remains stable.
-Trail and error untill correct.
+Issues of the idle increasing when the valve is reconnected with the engine hot are a sign the inner spring is too weak, stretch/replace untill the idle remains stable.
+Trial and error untill correct.

 Remember to also try the valve operation when the car is cold, see if the idle speed is niciely increased.